- New ways of working for our devolved nations team – what does this mean?

 What does this mean for the number of staff working in Scotland?

-Staff in Scotland have already been working remotely during the COVID-19 pandemic and office will close in December.
-Changes in ways of working for staff will take place formally from January 2021 but we’re already working with teams across the College to consider how we can meet the needs of members in Scotland.
+Staff in Scotland were already working remotely during the COVID-19 pandemic and the office closed in December 2020.
+Changes in ways of working for staff took place formally in January 2021.

-Will there be any reduction in expertise in the devolved policy, legislative and health service landscape in Scotland?
+Is there any reduction in expertise in the devolved policy, legislative and health service landscape in Scotland?

-How will RCPCH increase its footprint in the devolved nations in the future?
+How is RCPCH increasing its footprint in the devolved nations?

 For the first time, the College now has a commitment to increasing our reach into the devolved nations as a core objective.
 Across the College, teams are looking at what they need to do.

-Our Policy, Research and Quality Improvement and Devolved Nations teams are working together on products to help parents and health services over what is likely to be a difficult winter.
+Our Policy, Research and Quality Improvement and Devolved Nations teams are working together on products to help parents and health services over what has been a difficult winter.
 Our Engagement team continue to work with children and young people in all four of the UK’s nations to inform all our thinking and outputs and have protected, ring-fenced time for working in the three devolved nations.